 Heather Mitchell-Buck is an Associate Professor of English and the Digital Learning Coordinator at Hood College in Frederick, MD, where she teaches courses in early period British literature.
-This semester (Spring 2018), she is teaching an introductory course in literary theory, as well as a course on King Arthur and one on how real people are transformed into captivating characters in historical fiction.
+This semester (Spring 2021), in addition to directing Hood’s First-Year Seminar program, she’s teaching a gen-ed course on medieval romance as well as an upper-level course on Old English language, literature, and culture.

 On the occasions when she finds some spare time (usually under the sofa cushions), Heather enjoys playing taiko (big Japanese drums), “studying” fans and their reading practices, drinking tea, and writing about herself in the third person.
 She is also a Linux user who is still occasionally surprised by the fact that she is an Apple Distinguished Educator.